AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 Dosage file
 -----------

-The dosage file gives the expected allele dosage for the alternative (or minor) allele for each imputed individual.
+The dosage file gives the expected allele dosage for the alternative allele (coded as 1) for each imputed individual.
 The first value in each line is the individual's identifier.
 The remaining values are the allele dosages at each locus.
 If there is a lot of uncertainty in the underlying genotype calls, this file can often prove more accurate than the called genotype values.

 Example: ::